-Note: As per Circular 125/44/2019-GST dated 18.11.2019, it has been decided by the competent authority to sanction refund of provisionally accepted input tax credit at this juncture.
-However, the registered persons applying for refund must give an undertaking to the effect that the amount of refund sanctioned would be paid back to the Government with interest in case it is found subsequently that the requirements of clause (c) of subsection (2) of section 16 read with sub-section (2) of sections 42 of the CGST Act have not been complied with in respect of the amount refunded.
+Note: As per Circular 125/44/2019-GST dated 18.11.2019, it has been decided by the competent authority to sanction refund of input tax credit at this juncture.
+However, the registered persons applying for refund must give an undertaking to the effect that the amount of refund sanctioned would be paid back to the Government with interest in case it is found subsequently that the requirements of clause (c) of sub-section (2) of section 16 of the CGST Act have not been complied with in respect of the amount refunded.
 This undertaking should be submitted manually along with the refund claim till the same is available in FORM RFD-01 on the common portal.